 20. Sex Can Smooth Wrinkles

-As we age, our bodies produce less estrogen, which can lead to thinning, sagging skin and wrinkles.
-Estrogen produced during sex wards off these frustrating signs of ageing by plumping the skin and smoothing lines and wrinkles.
+As we age, our bodies produce less estrogen, which can lead to thinning, sagging skin, and wrinkles.
+Estrogen produced during sex wards off these frustrating signs of aging by plumping the skin and smoothing lines and wrinkles.

 Research shows that menopausal women who engage in sexual activity just once per week have significantly higher levels of estrogen than women who abstain from sex altogether.

 As mentioned above, estrogen levels decline as we age.
 This results in thinning bones, which can lead to osteoporosis.
 Sex is an excellent way to boost estrogen levels and keep bones strong.